Adldap2/Adldap2-Laravel/docs/auth.md

 The login fallback option allows you to login as a local database user using the default Eloquent authentication driver if LDAP authentication fails.
 This option would be handy in environments where:

-- You may have some active directory users and other users registering through the website itself (user does not exist in your AD).
+- You may have some active directory users and other users registering through the website itself (user does not exist in your LDAP directory).
-- Local development where your AD server may be unavailable
+- Local development where your LDAP server may be unavailable

 To enable it, simply set the option to true in your `config/adldap_auth.php` configuration file: